TAILBONE-jp/openai-api-client/README.md

 #### fileToBlobWithFilename (for backend)
-This library does not contain code for making BlobWithFilename object as it will cause conflicts between frontend and backend environment.
+This library does not contain code for making BlobWithFilename object as it will cause conflicts between frontend and backend environment (fail to load "path" and "fs" libraries in frontend).
 ```typescript
 import {BlobWithFilename} from "openai-api-client";
 import path from "path";